namgau/Anime-Content-based-Recommendation-System/README.md

 - **Popularity, Members, Episodes**
 - **76 genre attributes** (one-hot encoded) such as *Action, Romance, Mecha, Slice of Life,* etc.
 - **Synopsis & Link** for reference

+**2.anime_genre_binary.csv**
+A one-hot encoded version of animes.csv, where each of the 76 genres is represented as a binary column.
+This version is optimized for machine learning models and feature engineering.

+Genres include:
+Action, Adventure, Comedy, Drama, Fantasy, Romance, Sci-Fi, Slice of Life, Supernatural, Mecha, Isekai, and many others.

+**3.list_of_users.csv**
+This dataset contains 250 synthetic user profiles, each representing their genre preference strength (on a scale from 0 to 10).
+These scores can be interpreted as how much a user enjoys each genre.
+Column	Description
+user_id	Unique user identifier
+#Genre Columns	Numeric preference score for each genre (0–10)

+**4.training_data.csv**
+A synthetic interaction dataset simulating how users rate anime titles.

+Column	Description
+user_id:	Reference to user in list_of_users.csv
+anime_id:	Reference to anime in animes.csv
+score:	Rating given by the user (0–10 scale)

 ---